 And more importantly, it doesn't mean other people don't suffer from the same problem.
 Really.
 You are not alone.

 This includes other invisible disorders ("with no discernible cause"), such as mental health, nervous illness, phobias, anxiety disorder, obsessive compulsive disorder, post-traumatic stress disorder, chronic fatigue, even invisible eating disorders, etc. Now I have a lot or more empathy for anyone stuck in a situation that is not completely "their" fault, but they feel like their sole responsibility.
 (See also various addictions, cyclic self-destructive behaviors, etc.) Please get help somewhere.
 Reach out.
-You probably cannot do it on your own, but no one can reach out for you and no one can do it for you.
+You probably cannot do it on your own, but no one can reach out for you and no one can help you without your full involvement.

 When I asked my doctor about undiagnosed peripheral neuropathy or small fiber neuropathy he said that there was no way for him to tell the difference between peripheral neuropathy and something central like fibromyalgia or central sensitization, and the treatment would have been the same: psychiatric medicine like citalopram (Celexa) or the like.

-When a practicing doctor says that psychiatric medication helps people with fibromyalgia they are not basing this on evidence (what is the NTT?
-I would love if Paul Ingraham of PainScience.com wrote about the inefficacy of even FDA-approved 'fibro' drugs.
-The efficacy numbers I remember seeing on NIH.gov or whatever were damning those drugs with faint praise, given the side effects), just basing it on their experience, which is notoriously flawed because the patients who were not helped do not come back to the doctor who is unable to help them.
+When a practicing doctor says that psychiatric medication helps people with fibromyalgia they are not basing this on evidence (*), or if they are, they are not hedging by pointing out the low success rates of such a treatment, just basing it on their experience, which is notoriously flawed because the patients who were not helped do not come back to the doctor who is unable to help them.
 And when they do get better they do not come back because why take your car to a mechanic when everything is working great?
-And even then the doctor would feel happy for the patient instead of drilling them to write a 4,000+ word essay on all of the different things they had to do in order to overcome their problems.
+And even then the doctor would feel happy for the patient instead of drilling them to write a 5,000 word essay on all of the different things they had to do in order to overcome their problems.

 Aside from the obvious benefits (blood flow, muscle health, heart health, etc.) consistent exercise has many benefits for the mind, the brain, and the nervous system in general:

-Paul Ingraham of PainScience.com deserves ample credit for filtering through the BS on all sides but still offering actionable and effective advice.
-He keeps everything up to date with recent research, yet he is not trying to overwhelm you with all the new results of studies that overpromise cures or are too expensive to try for yourself.
+Paul Ingraham of PainScience.com deserves ample credit for filtering through the BS on all sides but still offering actionable and practical, and more importantly, effective advice.
+He keeps everything up to date with recent research, yet he is not trying to overwhelm you with all the new results of studies that over-promise cures or are too expensive to try for yourself.

 While we are on the rocky ground of What Worked for Me, I think it is worth mentioning that over-the-counter analgesics and sleeping aids, such as diphenhydramine, can help break the cycle by allowing a chronic pain sufferer to feel like they are getting through their day on their own and not trying to "push through more daytime pain with painkillers" but using them selectively to force their system to calm the heck down when they go to sleep at night.
 Bonus points for using lower doses, or using them every other day to keep them more potent.
 I would be shocked if this was not one small but very important factor in my own recovery.
 Getting those two years of better sleep was critical.